osV22/ejpt_notes/README.md

   - Adding a basic auth can also bring up more results `-U` in gobuster, and in dirb: `dirb http://targetsite.site -u "admin:password"`
   - `-x txt,php,/` to include directories with the file extensions search in gobuster

-Important Last Minute Reminders:
+### Important Last Minute Reminders:
+- Once you compromise a machine, cat the /etc/hosts to find any virtual hosts you might need later on.
+Was crucial on the blackbox labs.
+- MUST do a full port scan with nmap, the blackbox labs had many with some close the 65k ports.
+ - Very fast nmap scan for full ports `sudo nmap -T4 --open -sS --min-rate=1000 --max-retries=2 -p- -oN full-scan 10.10.10.x` T5 is not much faster and risks skipping some ports.
+- For web: After you get some creds, try to pipe them into gobuster for an authenticated traversal.
-- Make sure to keep your machine's new ip when scanning.
+- Make sure to keep your machine's new IP in mind when scanning.
 As dumb as it might sound, it can trip you up after a few boxes.
 - To see just successful ports with an egresscheck:
   - `tcp.seq==1 and tcp.ack==1` - fast way to filter outbound requests during an egresscheck, **after** capturing the traffic with wireshark, etc.
 - When doing a scan, if a host has **ALL** ports closed, it's a **CLIENT**
-- When scanning for service versions, to get more information about the operating system and such, grab the banner for that open port.
+- When scanning for service versions, to get more information about the operating system and such, grab the banner for that open port with nc.
 - If SQLi does not work right away, try appending commends instead of using a boolean:
   - Instead of `page?id=21' or 1=1 -- -`, insert the next statement directly, `page?id=21 AND SELECT ...`
 - If a specific dictionary list is giving you troubles with Hydra-particularly, check if the list has a comment on top and remove it.